 Embark into the world of legendary Welsh bard Taliesin.
 Tread the line between history and myth, magic and wonder, courage and cruelty, where a very special boy would defy a king… But, as a land tries to heal, refugees flee disaster, and the rising sea waits beyond the walls, can rulers be trusted?
 Are heroes any better?
 Is this world really that different from our own?

 I’ve loved the Taliesin story since childhood.
 This set combines the tale of his mythical beginnings with that of Cantrae’r Gwaelod, the Welsh Atlantis; but also looks at the early medieval world of the real-life poet, and draws out socio-political resonance for the modern day.
-I first created it for Brighton Storytellers in about 2010, and redeveloped it for two nights in the Brighton Festival Fringe in 2017.
+I first created it for Brighton Storytellers in about 2010, and redeveloped it for two nights in the Brighton Festival Fringe in 2017; I’ve since told it online to great success.
 For people 14 years and up, in two 40min halves with an interval, but can be adapted to fit different occasions and audiences.